 The A/C Blows Hot Air and Engine Is Running Hot

 If your car's air conditioner is blowing hot hair and the car's engine runs hot when the A/C is on, you've got a bad radiator cooling fan.
 This fan draws air through the A/C condenser, which is mounted in front of the radiator, then through the radiator.
 Since both parts are lacking air flow, both the A/C and engine are running hot.

-Simple and cheap to fix.
+It's simple and cheap to fix.
 Replace the cooling fan.
 While you are at it, clean the condenser fins with a garden hose.

-Weak Air Flow from A/C Dash Vents
+Weak Air Flow From A/C Dash Vents

 If the air flow from the air conditioning dash vents is weak, you've got a clogged cabin air filter.
 Do you park your car under a tree to keep it out of the sun?
 It's probably clogged with leaves and pine needles.